TheWorkflowAcademy/Converting-Non-Lead-Records-in-ZohoCRM/README.md

   }
 }
 ```
+*Note: Modify the script above accordingly based on your module set up*

-#### Related Notes
+#### 3. Related Notes
-The Notes related list has a universal structure so changes to the script are not needed.
-Here, we need to copy the **Note Title** and **Note Content** from the old record to the new.
+Related Notes are migrated by copying both the **Note Title** and **Note Content** from the old record, and creating in the new.
 A `for loop` is used to iterate through every note.
-It will not be necessary to delete the note(s) in the old record as they will be deleted later along with the record deletion.

 ```javascript
 allNotes = zoho.crm.getRelatedRecords("Notes", oldModule, recordId);